 Thirty-two years later, I was fortunate enough to retire early from a senior Royal Mail managerial position.
 Although I have never stopped painting, my artistic temperament was about to show its face in another unexpected way.

 After a lot of floating around in literary oblivion, I eventually found my voice.
 Unbeknown to me, Rebecca was there all along, waiting for me to find her.
-With her, came my voice, story, and genre.
-It has subsequently been suggested I write with a feminine influence.
+With her, came my voice, lead, story, and genre.
+It has subsequently been suggested that I write with a feminine influence.
 I don’t mind that tag, as it’s probably true.

 So, please let me know your views.